 It will work in spiral bevel (non-hypoid) differentials.
-If the ring gear and pinion are on center, the GL-4 will work nicely.
+If the ring gear and pinion are on centre, the GL-4 will work nicely.

 The Driven mineral GL4 80w90 product works best, so yes, mineral is better.
-Gearbox life can be helped with the use of the mineral breakin gear oil.
+Gearbox life can be extended with the use of the mineral break-in gear oil.

 What are the advantages of PSF over traditional mineral products?

 What is the benefit of the Synthetic Driven F Type ATF over mineral oil?

 Can Driven F type ATF be used in gearboxes stating use of Dextron III?